opentargets/evidence_datasource_parsers/README.md

 # OT evidence generators

-Each folder in module corresponds corresponds to a datasource.
+Each folder in module corresponds to a datasource.

 In each folder we have one or more standalone python scripts.